 * Dollar hits two-week lows against currency basket

-* U.S. jobless claims fall, reading clouded by technical issues
+* U.S. jobless claims fall, reading clouded by technical

 * Euro/dollar and dollar/yen one-week implied vols jump

 By Wanfeng Zhou

 NEW YORK, Sept 12 The dollar fell from a